mustavalo/voight-kampff/readme.md

-# VOIGHT-KAMPFF
-## An experimentation in music visualization.
+# VOIGHT-KAMPFF &mdash; An experimentation in music visualization.

-### Created by KAPITAN! / Lauri-Matti Parppei
+_Created by KAPITAN! / Lauri-Matti Parppei_
 _Requires Paper.js and Howler.js libraries._

 __Please note:__ I am not a coder and I don't have much experience with writing any code